ThusSpokeBieu/ChessSystem-Java/README.md

 ![Menu screenshot](src/imgs/menu.png)

-Then input the respective number of options.<br>
+Then input the respective number of options:<br>
 "1" and press enter for start the game Player vs Player.<br>
-"2" and press enter for start the game Player vs CPU (in development).<br>
-"3" and press enter for finish the program.
+"2" and press enter for finish the program.<br><br>
 If you choose "1" the match will start as the screenshot below:

 ![Match screenshot](src/imgs/match.png)